bengourley/darkroom-url-builder/Readme.md

 ## Round robin hosts

-If you are looking to improve your page speed but have quite a few darkroom assets slowing you down, you may have seen advise such as the following from the various page speed tools:
+If you are looking to improve your page speed but have quite a few darkroom assets slowing you down, you may have seen advice such as the following from the various page speed tools:

 > Parallelize downloads across hostnames